 This page is meant to represent current thinking on the fundamentals of how we see gender and sexuality based on the writings of experts and the reported lived experiences of people of a diversity of gender and sexuality.

-Historically about 92% of the population identifies at heterosexual, though that number may be shifting.
-In a recent study, 75% of women identified as heterosexual while the remaining 25% identified either along a continuum from heterosexual through bisexual to lesbian or with other sexualities.
-It may be that, as our country continues to become less heterosexist and, hopefully, less patriarchal as well, the broad population of men will move in the same direction as women already have.
-As is far too often the case, I have not seen studies relating to non-binary people.
+Historically, about 92% of the population identifies at heterosexual, though that number may be shifting.
+In one recent study, 75% of women identified as heterosexual while the remaining 25% identified either along a continuum from heterosexual through bisexual to lesbian or with other sexualities.
+In another study focused on youth in California, only 48% of respondents identified as purely heterosexual.
+It may be that, as our country continues to become less heterosexist and, hopefully, less patriarchal as well, the broad population of men is starting to move in the same direction as women already have.
+Meanwhile, as is far too often the case, I have not seen studies relating to non-binary people.

 Sexual orientation, how and for whom a person experiences sexual attraction, and romantic orientation, how and with whom a person may establish a romantic relationship, are related but different.
 That said, they do share common prefixes: